decentralizedlabs/uniswap-v3-price-feed/README.md

 - Liquidity constantly varies in pools, so the most active pool for a currency pair can change over time;
 - Interacting with Uniswap V3 TWAP oracles can be challenging or expensive.

-The aim of this price feed is to solve these issues while providing reliable and efficient quotes the more users benefit from it.
+The aim of this price feed is to solve these issues while providing increasingly reliable and efficient quotes the more users benefit from it.

 ## Rationale